MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ### Sample table and page

 To demonstrate how indented hierarchy works, we'll use a basic table and page.
-For more detailed uses, see the **Item Categories** and **Chart of Accounts** pages.
+For more detailed implementations, see the **Item Categories** and **Chart of Accounts** pages.
 You find these pages in the base application.

 #### Table